 Work is currently ongoing to align the formulary within the Queen Victoria Hospital (QVH) with the Sussex Partner formulary.

-The Formulary has been developed to support effective prescribing within Queen Victoria Hospital.
+The QVH Formulary was been developed to support effective prescribing within QVH.
 It is a quick reference resource of key prescribing information for all prescribers, to ensure evidence-based, cost-effective prescribing and formulary adherence, and to ensure prescribing is in line with recommendations from local, area-wide and national guidance.

 It contains a list of drugs that are recommended for use within our hospital as well as additional resources to help aid effective prescribing.

 All prescribing from within the Trust (i.e. inpatient and outpatient) must comply with the Formulary.

 QVH supports generic prescribing as an important aspect of good prescribing.
 The exception to this general rule is medicines which should be prescribed by their brand name due to potential differences in bioavailability, therapeutic window or potency or simply to ensure continuity of medicines.

 How to use the Joint Formulary

 At QVH we are still using Medicines Complete, an electronic version of the British National Formulary (eBNF) where we are able to add a colour-coded traffic-light system to the medicines to facilitate prescribing choice: